thefrontside/microstates/README.md

 //> Post<{ id: 3, title: 'It is only getter better' }>
 ```

+Notice how we didn't have to do any extra work to define the state transition of adding another post to the list?
+That's the power of composition!

-## Object type Microstates
+## Object Microstates

-You can also create a parameterized object with `{Post}`.
+You can also create an object microstate with `{Post}`.
 The difference is that the collection is treated as an object.
 This can be helpful when create normalized data stores.

 ```js
 class Blog {